jpmml/docs-jpmml-org/docs/conversion/xgboost/python.md

 ### DMatrix

-The most suitable data container for data preparation work is Pandas dataframe.
+The most suitable data container for data preparation work is Pandas' dataframe.

 Group columns by their intended type into subsets, and cast them using the `astype(dtype)` method.